Jonathan Tepperman is the managing editor of Foreign Affairs magazine.

-Tepperman has a B.A. in English from Yale University, an M.A. in law from Oxford University, and an LL.M. in law from New York University.
-He is Vice Chairman of the Halifax International Security Forum, a member of the Council on Foreign Relations, and a fellow of the New York Institute of Humanities.
+Tepperman has a BA in English from Yale, an MA in law from Oxford, and an LLM in law from New York University.
+He is vice chairman of the Halifax International Security Forum, a member of the Council on Foreign Relations, and a fellow of the New York Institute of Humanities.
 He lives in Brooklyn with his family.